UE4SS-RE/RE-UE4SS/docs/lua-api/global-functions/registerconsolecommandglobalhandler.md

 The `RegisterConsoleCommandGlobalHandler` function executes the provided Lua function whenever the supplied custom command is entered into the UE console.

-Unlike 'RegisterConsoleCommandHandler', this global variant runs the callback for all contexts.
+Unlike `RegisterConsoleCommandHandler`, this global variant runs the callback for all contexts.

 ## Parameters